JBroks/GB-Accidents-Dashboard/README.md

 #### JavaScript

-JavaScript code was validated using [JSHint](https://jshint.com/) and [Beautify Tools](http://beautifytools.com/javascript-validator.php).
+JavaScript code was validated using [JSHint](https://jshint.com/).

-Both validators have indicated that there are four unknown / undefined variables, namely queue, dc, d3, and crossfilter.
+Validator has indicated that there are five unknown / undefined variables, namely $, queue, dc, d3, and crossfilter.
 The warning was ignored as I believe it is due to the fact that these libaries are separated and the validator dose not have access to them.
+Furthermore, **JSHint** shown the following warning: *'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).* However, after setting configuration to assume *New JavaScript features (ES6)* this warning disappeared.

 ### Features testing